Fast, Effective Online Treatment for Diarrhea

 Step 4.

-Recommend treatments, which may include anti-diarrheal medications, rehydration solutions, or antibiotics if a bacterial infection is suspected.
+Suggest appropriate treatments, which may include anti-diarrheal medications, rehydration solutions, or antibiotics if a bacterial infection is suspected.

 Step 5.